DataFire/Integrations/integrations/generated/azure_devtestlabs_dtl/README.md

   * eventType `string`: The event for which a notification will be sent.
   * guid `string`: The GUID for the virtual machine to be shut down.
   * labName `string`: The lab for the schedule.
+  * minutesUntilShutdown `string`: Minutes remaining until shutdown
   * owner `string`: The owner of the virtual machine.
   * resourceGroupName `string`: The resource group name for the schedule.
   * skipUrl `string`: The URL to skip auto-shutdown.
   * subscriptionId `string`: The subscription ID for the schedule.
   * text `string`: The text for the notification.
   * vmName `string`: The virtual machine to be shut down.
+  * vmUrl `string`: The URL of the virtual machine.

 ### Subnet
 * Subnet `object`: Subnet information.